 Silvia Giulietti, a camera assistant on the film, remembers the atmosphere on set like this: "[King] liked very much the extreme danger.
 Every day, we had a security because the movie was a very dangerous movie.
 Every day there were explosions.
 Was very dangerous.
 I was scared, sometimes.
 I was scared because I remember Stephen King had a kind of pleasure to see difficult situations."

-Actress Laura Harrington put it succinctly: "You just always felt like someone was going to die on this set."
-There was an accident involving an ice cream truck that almost killed a cameraman; a hurricane struck the set during filming; and there was another incident where the crew had trouble putting out a stunt man doing a man-on-fire stunt.
+There was an mishap involving an ice cream truck that almost struck a cameraman; a hurricane struck the set during filming; and there was another incident where the crew had trouble putting out a stunt man doing a man-on-fire stunt.

 King, for his part, has since retired from directing after his one and only feature.
 When questioned about why he hasn't directed again since Maximum Overdrive, King responded "Just watch Maximum Overdrive."